toddaustin07/counter_utility/README.md

 The duration of the switch can be tracked in any unit from seconds to weeks

-The counter can also be tied to the switch such that is counts the number of times the switch is changed.
+The counter can also be tied to the switch such that it counts the number of times the switch is changed.

 ### Device Settings